jizhang02/Code-Note/Note/docs/Install-OpenGATE-on-WSL.md

 ### Installation

 1. Install miniconda or Anaconda on Windows
-2. Create conda environment: input  `conda create -n gate python=3.9/3.10/3.11`
+2. Create conda environment: input  `conda create -n gate python=3.9/3.10/3.11/3.12`
-3. Install OpenGATE in the `gate` environment: `pip install -pre opengate` `-pre` means the latest version
+3. Install OpenGATE in the `gate` environment: `pip install opengate` if update it, `pip install --upgrade opengate`
-Note: if one wants to update the OpenGATE, delete the gate environment and create new conda env then install as step 2.
-Otherwise error happens~

 ### Test
 4. Test: input `opengate_info`, some missing data will automatically download.
 And in Windows, no need to declare path.